 What Is the Difference Between Pickleball and Tennis?

-In this blog post, we will explore what is the difference between pickleball and tennis, to help you decide which game is right for you!
+In this blog post, we will explore the differences between pickleball and tennis to help you decide which game is right for you!

 Major Differences Between Pickleball and Tennis

 There are many major differences between the two sports.
-We have jotted down the major differences, let’s get in-depth for a better understanding.
+Below, we’ve outlined the key distinctions.
+Let’s dive into the details for a better understanding.

 1. Equipment